What is MAP Certification?

 MAP has been designed to help build a network of artists ready to compete in the larger marketplace.
 We know, from having surveyed artists in the program, that MAP Certified artists have a higher likelihood of success in business.
-In a survey conducted May 2014 by Decision Support Partners, Inc., MAP participants from 2009 through 2013 who had not yet certified reported a 275% increase in net art sales on average since participating in the program.
-By contrast, Certified Artists, during that same time period, reported a 391% increase in net art sales on average since participating in the program.
+In a survey conducted by Decision Support Partners, Inc., MAP participants from through 2016 who had not yet certified reported a 654% increase in net art sales and a 183% increase in gross art sales on average since participating in the program.

 What does Market-Ready Certification involve?

 Certification is available to artists who have participated in a MAP cohort, have an inventory of artwork ready to sell, and have collected the physical proof of the each of the 35 items in the Artrepreneur’s Toolbox©.
 Once a MAP artist feels ready to be evaluated, they will need to: